AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/audience-manager.md

 ### Enable Server-Side Forwarding in the Analytics Admin Console

 A configuration in the Adobe Analytics Admin Console is required to start forwarding  data from Adobe Analytics to Adobe Audience Manager.
-Be advised that it can take up to four hours to start forwarding the data, so keep that in mind as you are troubleshooting the forwarding.
+Be advised that it can take the system up to four hours to start forwarding the data, so keep that in mind as you are troubleshooting the forwarding.

 #### To Enable SSF in the Analytics Admin Console